LEODPEN/BetterBuilder/README.md

 ### Set type

-Make {setType = 0 / 1} to change the return type of generated set methods.
+Make `setType = 0 / 1` to change the return type of generated set methods.

 Given a field `private Integer ID;`, 2 kinds of set methods are available.

-When setType = 0, which is default(strongly suggested):
+When `setType = 0`, which is default( strongly suggested ):
 ```java
 @BetterBuilder(setType = 0)
 public class Student {